thehyve/transmart-core/README.md

 Preparation of the Database
 ---------------------------

+*This step is no longer needed in new PostgreSQL instances*.
+Transmart-data already creates the necessary tables for spring-batch.

-This needs to be done only once per database.
+On old databases (or Oracle), this needs to be done only once per database.
 It creates the spring-batch schema.
 Running it with the capsule executable is probably possible, but not supported.
 Run:

 	./gradlew setupSchema

 Specifying an alternative config file can be done with the Java system property `propertySource`.